alexbfree/thesis/src/frontmatter.md

 I would also like to thank, in no particular order:

   - Rebecca Nicholson, Sean Peacock, Jen Manuel, Rosie Bellini, Megan Venn-Wycherley, Kieran Cutting, James Hodge, Hazel Dixon, Seb Prost, Sara Armouch and all the other _Digital Civics_ PhDs whose company and mutual support I enjoyed during dozens of writing sessions and discussions;
-  - (Matt) Marshall, for sharing his powerful script framework for markdown-based thesis writing and document generation [@marshall2020], and supporting me in adapting it; this made thesis development so much easier.
+  - (Matt) Marshall, for sharing his powerful script framework for markdown-based thesis writing and document generation [@marshall2020], and supporting me in adapting it—this made thesis development so much easier;
+  - Tom Nappey and Laura Pinzon Cardona for their assistance with graphic design;
   - Louis Goffe, Debbie Smart, Kat Jackson, Liam Spencer, Ruth McGovern and Kyle Montague for giving their time to help run workshops with participants in Case Study One;
   - Paul-Olivier Dehaye, Mike Martin, Soheil Human, Jasmine Cox, Peter Wells, Ian Forrester, Rhianne Jones, Tim Broom, Suzanne Clarke, Hannes Ricklefs, Max Leonard, Chris Gameson, Iain Henderson, Dalia Al-Shahrabi, Sarah Knowles, and Michael Jelly, all of whom I have had the pleasure to work with, ruminate with or learn from;
+  - Chris Lintott and everyone in the Oxford University/Zooniverse team for giving me the smoothest possible start in postgradute academia before this PhD;
   - Kellie Morrissey, Aare Puussaar, Andy Dow, Zander Wilson, Raghda Zahran, Michael Jelly, Jay Rainey, David Williams, Ben Wright, Paul Whittles, Jon Bowyer, and all the other lovely people who have encouraged me and supported me along the way on this journey; and
   - the research participants themselves, who shall remain nameless but without which this work could not exist.